 The service members killed in the Battle of la Drang are remembered on Panel 3E of the Vietnam Veterans Memorial.

 Major Bruce Crandall made over 20 flights into intense enemy fire during a battle in the Ia Drang Valley, South Vietnam, in November 1965, evacuating 70 wounded and delivering ammunition.
 The battle was later dramatized in the film We Were Soldiers.
-On February 26, 2007, Crandall received the Medal of Honor.
+On February 26, 2007, President George W. Bush presented Crandall with the Medal of Honor for his actions in the Ia Drang Valley.
+Hear Bruce’s story

 On November 14, 1965, Captain Ed Freeman made repeated flights into the Ia Drang Valley under intense fire to bring in supplies and evacuate the wounded.
 Due to a statute of limitations being lifted, Freeman was awarded the Medal of Honor on July 16, 2001.